 The general deadline to file a lawsuit based on negligence (carelessness) is two years after the date of your injury.
 This deadline used to be four years, but Florida updated its law on March 24, 2023.
 Therefore, Florida accidents occurring after this date must be legally acted upon within the two-year timeframe.
 If your accident occurred prior to 3/24/23, you will have four years from the accident date to pursue a lawsuit.

 Here is some information regarding other types of cases in Florida:

 - In a wrongful death claim, the estate representative has two years from the date of the victim’s death to file a lawsuit.
 Note that it is the date of the victim’s death, not the date of the injury, that triggers the statute of limitations countdown.

-- In medical malpractice, workers’ compensation, and assault and battery cases, you have two years from the date of the injury.
+- In medical malpractice and workers’ compensation cases, you have two years from the date of the injury

 - If a defective product injures you, the statute of limitations deadline is two or four years after your injury, depending on the type of case.

 The statute of limitations can complicate your case if your claim is based on a continuing course of conduct (such as nursing home abuse) rather than a single incident.